Android 12L changelog: Every new feature for Android tablets

-In this article, we’ll dive deep into all the user interface tweaks, new features, behavior changes, and API updates in Android 12L.
-The bulk of these changes apply to large screen devices, but a few changes also apply to smartphones and other small screen devices.
+In this article, we’ll dive deep into Android 12L, the Android update that Google describes as the feature drop for tablets and foldables.
+Although the bulk of these changes apply to large screen devices, a few changes also apply to smartphones and other small screen devices.

 Table of Contents